paypal/paypal-android/docs/Card/integration.md

             // order was successfully approved with the card and is ready to be captured/authorized (see step 6) }
         is CardResult.Error -> {
-            // handle the error by accessing `result.error` }
+            // inspect `result.error` for more information
+        }
     }
 }